qkaiser/qkaiser.github.io/_posts/2015-03-30-android-dynamic-analysis-evasion.markdown

 layout: post
 title:  "Using the Android qemu console for dynamic analysis evasion"
 date:   2015-02-10 17:34:24
+author: qkaiser
+excerpt: |
+    I’ve been playing with the android emulator recently and I kept thinking about how malwares could be using that emulator console to - quite aggresively - evade dynamic analysis by just killing the emulator that is used to analyze them.
 comments: true
 categories: android security malware
 ---